 Photographing the Northern Lights is difficult even if you already feel like you master night photography.
-The colorful light can dance quickly accross the night sky, which introduces several new factors to consider when adjusting your camera settings.
+The colorful light dances quickly across the night sky, which introduces several new factors to consider.

 How and where to see the Northern Lights

-Camera settings and techniques are always more exciting but before we get started with that we need to first take a step back and look at how you can increase the chances of witnessing the Northern Lights at all.
-Unfortunately, it takes a bit more than just popping your head out of the door.
+Camera settings and techniques are always more exciting but before we get started with that we need to take a step back and look at how you can increase the chances of witnessing the Northern Lights.
+It requires a bit more than just popping your head out the door.

 Avoid city lights or bright light sources

-Even though the Northern Lights can be visible from within a smaller town when they are active, you’re going to enjoy the experience more once you get away from streetlights.
-Leaving the city lights and light pollution behind, you get a better view of the sky and you’ll see a more intense display than you would’ve otherwise.
+Even though the Northern Lights can be visible inside smaller Arctic towns, you’re going to enjoy the experience more once you get away from streetlights.
+Leaving the city lights and light pollution behind, you get a better view of the sky and a more impressive display than you would’ve otherwise.